OHIO OVI DEFENSE ATTORNEY

 Do you know your rights if you are pulled over for an OVI in Ohio?

 - That you were actually operating the vehicle.
-There must be testimony of actual movement of the vehicle with you behind the wheel and the keys in the ignition.
+What constitutes “operation” of a vehicle is an issue that has been debated by Ohio courts.
+Some courts have found that there must be testimony of actual movement of the vehicle with you behind the wheel and the keys in the ignition.
+Other courts have found operation where there is the potential to cause the car to move (i.e. the engine doesn’t have to be running).

 - That you were impaired.
 This can be shown by chemical or other physical evidence (i.e. the results of chemical tests showed that the alcohol or drug level in your blood was over the legal limit) or testimony by the officer about they way you looked, moved or acted (i.e. during field sobriety tests).